Operating Plan

 Payload discovery

-Reprogramming factor campaigns will employ a tiered screening strategy, beginning with pooled single cell genomics screens to find factors that restore functional molecular states [2].
-Partial reprogramming strategies as described above may serve as a positive control and offer a useful initial search heuristic, but alternative payloads are desirable to reduce the risk of adverse events.
-Most reprogramming strategies that achieve a stable cell state change require a combination of factors.
-Even a small hypothesis space contains an intractable number of combinations, so an exhaustive search is infeasible (e.g. ~10^5 combinations of 4 in 40 factors).
-This has traditionally been a roadblock for the field, but guided search methods from machine learning may allow us to efficiently search the combinatorial hypothesis space and find effective combinations using a tractable number of experiments.
+Our discovery campaigns employ a tiered screening strategy, beginning with pooled single cell genomics screens to find reprogramming payloads that restore functional molecular states.
+Most effective reprogramming payloads require a combination of factors.
+Even a small hypothesis space contains an intractable number of combinations, so an exhaustive search is infeasible (e.g. ~10^16 combinations of up to six human TFs).
+This has traditionally been a roadblock for the field, but AI methods now allow us to efficiently search the combinatorial hypothesis space and find effective combinations using a tractable number of experiments.

 Functional validation

-Given hits from these initial screens, we will perform validation using medium-throughput ex vivo assays and finally pre-clinical in vivo disease models.
-These assays will inherently be unique to each indication program.
-As we acquire more data spanning each of these assay tiers, we will develop machine learning models to infer later stage assay results from molecular profiles, improving both interpretability and utility of our first-tier screens.
+Given hits from these initial screens, we perform validation using functional assays and pre-clinical disease models.
+Our functional assays are inherently unique to each therapeutic program.
+As we acquire more data spanning each of these assay tiers, we develop AI models to infer later stage assay results from molecular profiles, improving both interpretability and utility of our first-tier screens.

 Biological model systems

-We believe that performing payload discovery in human cells will improve our chances of reducing human disease burden later on in development.
-Wherever possible, we will use primary human cells for our payload discovery screens and functional assays, transitioning to animal models for physiological endpoints.
-We have multiple collaborators interested in providing us with human primary cells in exchange for data.
+We believe that performing payload discovery in human cells improves the chance that our medicines will treat human disease.
+Wherever possible, we use primary human cells for our payload discovery screens and functional assays, transitioning to animal models for physiological endpoints.
+We’ve developed first-in-class humanized animal models to bridge the gap between these two systems.

 Indications